-November 2011 felt like the next few years of my life will be one of grief.
+In 2012, I met grief.
 I was in love with a man that didn’t belong to me.
 Yet, he didn’t belong to another woman.
 At least to my knowledge.
 Either way I was heartbroken.
 I sometimes think he enjoyed it and wanted me to be hurt.
 “I have to get over him”, is the first thing that came to my mind.
 The pain was strong in me.
 I felt shame.
 I felt guilt.
 I felt like I hated myself for falling so deep, only to drown in his ego.
 I was young, dumb, just looking for fun.
 But fun is not what I can say describes how I felt about him.
-It wasn’t fun loving him.
-He wasn’t loving to me.
-And it was painful.
+It wasn’t fun loving him and loving alone.
+It was slow and painful.
+The longer I loved him, the more it hurts.
+I needed relief.

 For years I carried this anger for him and myself, I carried this like a dead weight.
 As I explained in my previous blog about grieving this loss, grieving him took a toll on me not only personally but professionally.
 I was angry that he didn’t care about the damage he caused.
 I wanted him to care.
 I wanted him to be apologetic.
 I wanted him to worry about his karma.
-I wanted him to care.
 I had to come to accept that I can’t control that either.
-Some people just don’t have the capacity to care.
-Some just don’t have the capacity to love me back.
+I had to accept that he will not love me back.
 I continue to grieve, cry, write, and wonder.
 I continued this way for years, until last night when I had a dream.
 I had a dream of me being happy with another man, this was the first time I actually believed that happiness with another man was possible.
 Funny right?
 A man that triggered my depression, is a man that I thought would eventually make me happy.
 I was wrong, and I owe it to myself to make it right.
 I shall move on.

 Feature Photo Source: Unknown